Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 Purchase horticultural oil at the garden store or online.
 It is also known as summer oil or dormant oil.
 Spray all infected plants with the product as per the manufacturer’s instructions.

-The oil smothers the critters.
+The oil smothers the insects.
 However, repeated applications may be necessary to eliminate an infestation.
 Choose a dry day with low humidity and no high winds to apply it to the infected plants.

 3. Pruning